smikhalevski/toofast/README.md

   batch.

 - [`process.memoryUsage().heapUsed`](https://nodejs.org/api/process.html#processmemoryusagerss) is used to measure
   memory allocated during test execution.
-Results are displayed if more than 1 kB of memory was allocated.
+Memory measurement results are displayed if more than 1 kB was allocated.

 [API documentation is available here.](https://smikhalevski.github.io/toofast/)